dsccommunity/SqlServerDsc/README.md

   OnCriticalServerErrors | OnModerateServerErrors |
   OnAnyQualifiedFailureCondition }
 * **`[String]` FailoverMode** _(Write)_: Specifies the failover mode.
-  Default is 'Manual'. { Automatic | *Manual* }
+  When creating a group the default is 'Manual'. { Automatic | *Manual* }
 * **`[UInt32]` HealthCheckTimeout** _(Write)_: Specifies the length of time, in milliseconds, after which AlwaysOn availability groups declare an unresponsive server to be unhealthy.
-Default is 30000.
+When creating a group the default is 30000.
 * **`[Boolean]` ProcessOnlyOnActiveNode** _(Write)_: Specifies that the resource will only determine if a change is needed if the target node is the active host of the SQL Server Instance.